 Working with resins can be a rewarding and creative experience, but it also comes with potential risks to your health and safety.
 Resins often contain hazardous chemicals that can cause skin irritation, respiratory issues, and other adverse effects if not handled properly.
 To mitigate these risks, it’s crucial to use the appropriate personal protective equipment (PPE) and follow proper safety protocols.
 This article will provide an overview of the essential resin safety equipment you should have on hand when working with resins.
-We’ll cover everything from respirators and safety goggles to protective clothing, ventilation systems, and emergency response equipment.
+We’ll cover everything from respirators and safety goggles to nitrile gloves, protective clothing, ventilation systems, and emergency response equipment.

 Personal Protective Equipment (PPE)